rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

     OPTIONAL.
 Lists the acceptable LoAs for this authentication.
 See (below).
 MUST not be set if vtr is specified. code_challenge and code_challenge_method

     OPTIONAL.
 If the PKCE protocol is being used by the client.
-See OAUTH profile for iGov.
+See OAUTH profile for iGov-**NL**.

 A sample request may look like: